 - Nesting Is Confusing To Kids

-Kids need stability but kids need to model healthy adults who can adapt to change effectively even more.
+Kids need stability but kids also need to model healthy adults who can adapt to change effectively.
 Divorce is not done in half-measures even for the sake of the children’s best interests.

 Nesting creates a lot of parent interaction.
 This stimulates a lot of magical thinking on the part of the children that the parents will rekindle their relationship.

 What happens to boyfriends, girlfriends and new spouses?
 Can they come to the nesting house?
 Who would ever get into a relationship with someone who is nesting with their ex-spouse?

 - Who Keeps The Equity Of The House If You’re Nesting In It?

 Presumably, the nesting home is owned and not rented.
 If so, it’s an asset and is effectively not divided because both parties continue to use it 50% of the time.